interfrastic/coding-practice/README.md

 # coding-practice
-Just fooling around with interview questions and other coding practice
+Just fooling around with interview questions and other coding practice.